ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

 To obtain a large number of vulnerabilities and allow the dataset to grow over time, \system is designed to draw project and bug metadata from upstream sources (currently, OSS-Fuzz).
 We rely on some assumptions about the upstream data source (discussed in Section~\ref{sec:reproducibility}):

-\begin{enumerate} \item [$\blacksquare$] Version Information: To reproduce the issue and find the precise fix, we need version identifiers (e.g., git commit hashes) referencing the project's revision control system that identify the vulnerable and non-vulnerable version of the project and its dependencies.
-If these are not available, however, we could (with some loss of precision) fall back to relying on timestamps to locate the appropriate versions. \item [$\blacksquare$] Build Environment: This refers to a virtualized, interactive environment able to compile and execute the target programs and their dependencies. \item [$\blacksquare$] Crash Information: At minimum, we need a triggering input and the command to execute the target program on that input.
-Additional information such as sanitizer output can also be used to validate that the crash we observe is the same one identified by the upstream source, but this is not strictly necessary. \end{enumerate}
+\begin{enumerate} \item Version/Time Information: To reproduce and pinpoint its fix, we need version identifiers (e.g., git commit hashes) from the revision control system, which identifies the vulnerable and non-vulnerable versions of the project and its dependencies.
+When such identifiers are unavailable, ARVO falls back to using timestamps to approximate the correct versions, though this introduces some loss of precision. \item Build Environment: A virtualized, interactive environment that can compile and execute the target programs and their dependencies. \item Crash Information: At minimum, we need a triggering input and the command to execute the target program on that input.
+Additional information, such as sanitizer output, can also be used to validate that the crash we observe is the same one identified by the upstream source, though it is not strictly required. \end{enumerate}

+We chose OSS-Fuzz as our initial upstream source because of its diversity and complexity.
+By introducing reproducibility into such a heterogeneous dataset, we can more effectively demonstrate the robustness and generality of ARVO's reproducibility solutions.

-The current implementation of \system uses OSS-Fuzz as its upstream source.
-To identify security-relevant issues with metadata we need, we searched the issue tracker according to the labels OSS-Fuzz automatically applies to each issue: \texttt{Type=Bug-Security} (the crash is likely to be security-relevant, based on the sanitizer report and call stack), \texttt{label:Reproducible} (the crash occurs deterministically whenever the triggering input is provided), and \texttt{status:Verified} (OSS-Fuzz verified that the target no longer crashes\footnote{We will see in Section~\ref{sec:app:subsec:zero-day} that this label is not always accurate; we found over 300 cases where the provided test case still crashes the most recent version of the project.}).
-Combining these query elements, we obtain 8{,}934 issues in over 300 projects after filtering obvious false positives (the vulnerable version is the same as the fixed version), which serve as the starting point for our dataset.
+To identify security-relevant issues with the required metadata, we searched the issue tracker according to the labels OSS-Fuzz automatically applies to each issue: \texttt{Type=Bug-Security} (the crash is likely to be security-relevant, based on the sanitizer report and call stack), \texttt{label:Reproducible} (the crash occurs deterministically whenever the triggering input is provided), and \texttt{status:Verified} (OSS-Fuzz verified that the target no longer crashes).\footnote{We will see in Section~\ref{sec:app:subsec:zero-day} that this label is not always accurate; we found over 300 cases where the provided test case still crashes the most recent version of the project.} Combining these query elements, we obtain 8{,}921 issues in over 300 projects after filtering the false positives (see Section ~\ref{sec:app:subsec:zero-day}), which serve as the starting point for our dataset.